Stanford University is a private research institution with a vast, 8,180-acre suburban campus located in Palo Alto, 30 miles away from San Francisco.

 Stanford Early Action Acceptance Rate

-The acceptance rate for early decision applicants at Stanford University was about 9% in 2021, according to Ivy League Prep.
+The acceptance rate for early action applicants at Stanford University was about 9% in 2021, according to Ivy League Prep.

 The school received 7,822 early action applications for the first-year graduating class of 2021, and 721 students from this applicant pool were offered admission.